centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

     systemctl start iptables
     ```

-2. Enable a connection on the port for MAP for listening and sending.
+2. Enable a connection on the port for MAP (Legacy) for listening and sending.

     Execute the following lines on your console: